smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 ## More about the stack : pushing and popping values

-Before diving into the mechanism of function calls, we should see two important instructions related to the stack that were not mentioned in the previous post : `push` and `pop`.
+Before diving into the mechanism of function calls, we should see two important instructions related to the stack that I did not mention in the previous post : `push` and `pop`.
 The `push` instruction allows to move a value to the stack in an automated way.
 This instruction will concretely perform two operations :